 Our research-led teaching means that you will be learning cutting-edge science and studying under world-renowned researchers, nurturing your talents to become part of the next generation of biochemists.

 AAB - ABB.
-If you are studying a science A level, a pass in the practical element (where applicable) will be required.
-Please note, General Studies will not be accepted.
+A pass in the practical element of the Science A level is normally required.
+Please note Critical Thinking and General Studies will not be accepted.

 Extended Project Qualification: Applicants with grade A in the EPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.